STOP!!!! What’s UP with Fashion Proportions?

 because it isn’t nice!

 ILLUSTRATORS NOTE: when shadows are added to “wide” drawings, they become quite narrow in appearance anyway.
-If you start with a super skinny fashion model drawing and THEN shade, watch OUT!….they get overly thin looking.
+If you start with a super skinny fashion model drawing and THEN shade (and shading is so wonderful as it makes your sketches pop off the page with dynamic dimension)–watch OUT!
+They’ll get frighteningly thin looking.

 I spent four years at Parsons School of Design learning fashion.
 The first year, called a Foundation year, was only fine arts and art history.
 And our Life Drawing classes, 6 hour nude model drawing studios, featured real human models.
 We drew them as we saw them, adding our emotions or techniques into the mix to tell a story.
 Just like fashion illustrators do.

 Now, I look back on piles of work I did when I was in school with beautiful design concepts, most of which I don’t want to share anymore.
-I’m embarassed because they are so distorted, thin, and “elongated”…that’s the word we used.
+I’m embarassed because they are soooo distorted, EXTREMELY thin, and “elongated”…that’s the word we used.

-They were all real and true, living and breathing, carrying beautiful energy and imagination.
+They were all real and true, living and breathing, carrying beautiful energy and imagination in whatever body they were in.

 Women of style ARE HUMANS, RIGHT?